flocked/AdvancedCollectionTableView/README.md

 ## CollectionViewDiffableDataSource

 An extended `NSCollectionViewDiffableDataSource that provides:
- - Reordering items by dragging them
+ - Reordering items by dragging them by enabling `allowsReordering`
- - Deleting items via backspace
+ - Deleting items via backspace by enabling `allowsDeleting`
- - Quicklook previewing items via spacebar by providing items conforming to `QuicklookPreviewable`
+ - Quicklooking items via spacebar by providing items conforming to `QuicklookPreviewable`
  - Right click menu provider for selected items

  __It includes handlers for:__
  - Prefetching items
+ - Selecting items
  - Reordering items
  - Deleting items
- - Selecting items
  - Highlighting items
  - Displaying items
  - Hovering items with the mouse.